For years we’ve heard that employee expenses are driving retail profit margins down; as a result, labor hours were cut.

 Many retailers see their retail employees as a cost center, the opposite of an asset.
 They are something to be minimized.

 That’s why, to keep down the expense, they try to get away with the minimum needed to cover the floor.
 And that’s a mistake.

 Brian Field, Senior Director at ShopperTrak, notes, “The more you cut your labor hours, the better your labor looks.”

 But there’s a problem with that and that’s why ShopperTrak advises clients to instead measure using shopper to associate ratio.
 That number can go up or down, depending on the level of service that a brand is intending to provide.

-The lower the shopper to ratio you want to have, the better trained your employees must be.
+The lower the shopper to associate ratio you want to have, the better trained your employees must be.

 You can’t say customers are the major focus of your business and then provide three-person coverage on a busy Saturday.

 But it’s not just employees you need to value as an asset, it’s their training.

 A friend of mine related an experience her son had while working at a Michelin-rated restaurant in New York.
 To keep their rating stars, they are mystery-dined each year.
 There are separate ratings for food and service.
 Last year this restaurant received a 93 on the food and 83 on the service.
 This year they received 96 on the food but only 73 on the service.

 When the owner told the staff, the chef quit.
 He could not afford to let their lack of training investment tarnish his cooking reputation.